holidayextras/holidayextras.github.com/_posts/2016-01-15-onboarding-school.md

 ## Technical learnings

 Since joining less than 12 weeks ago I have:
-- Worked with Node.js based web application
+- Worked with Node.js based web applications
-- Worked on backbone.js based web applications and written a basic backbone.js to do list app
+- Worked on backbone.js based web applications and written a basic backbone.js app
-- Been given first class on-site training in React.js along with every other member of the web team
+- Been given first class on-site training in React.js alongside the rest of the web team
 - Written Selenium tests
 - Written Unit tests and gained experience with mocha, sinon, and chai